Hijanhv/Google-Girl-Hackathon_2025/README.md

 3. **Model Selection**: Compare different ML algorithms to find the best predictor.
 4. **Training**: Train the selected model on the dataset.
 5. **Evaluation**: Evaluate the model's accuracy and performance.
+6. **Dataset Enhancement**: Expand the dataset with more diverse RTL designs and module types.
+7. **Model Refinement**: Retrain and optimize the model with the enhanced dataset.

 ## License